-- A. All residents receiving nursing facility care are allowed to retain the amount of income specified in Section 8.110.42 as personal needs funds, to purchase necessary clothing or incidentals.
+- A. All residents receiving nursing facility care are allowed to retain the amount of income specified in 10 CCR 2505-10 section 8.110.42 as personal needs funds, to purchase necessary clothing or incidentals.
 These funds may not be used to supplement the Medicaid nursing facility payment, and such funds cannot be used for any other purpose whatsoever by the nursing facility. - B. Personal needs money is for the exclusive use of the resident as he/she desires.
-The resident or relatives may not be charged for such items as Chux, tripads, toilet paper, or other nursing facility maintenance items since these items are included in the audited cost described in Section 8.442.
+The resident or relatives may not be charged for such items as Chux, tripads, toilet paper, or other nursing facility maintenance items since these items are included in the audited cost described in 10 CCR 2505-10 section 8.442.
 Other charges which could be disallowed are as follows: - 1.
 Nursing facility maintenance items and nursing care supplies and services. - 2.
-Charges without the following documentation: - a. vendor receipts;
+Charges without the following documentation: - a. vendor receipts; - b. signed cash receipts; or - c. statement signed by the resident for any specifically requested over-the-counter drug. - 3.
+Charges which constitute a duplicate payment as defined in10 CCR 2505-10 section 8.482.41. - 4.
+Charges which constitute an additional payment as defined in 10 CCR 2505-10 section 8.482.42. - 5.
+Handling charges, such as personal needs trust account bank service fees.

-- b. signed cash receipts; or - c. statement signed by the resident for any specifically requested over-the-counter drug. - 3.
-Charges which constitute a duplicate payment as defined in 8.482.41. - 4.
-Charges which constitute an additional payment as defined in 8.482.42. - 5.
-Handling charges, such as personal needs trust account bank service fees. - C. Items not covered by Medicaid, such as personal items, clothing, private room, etc., may be charged to the personal needs account of the resident.
-However, all of the restrictions of Section 8.442.1 apply.
+C. Items not covered by Medicaid, such as personal items, clothing, private room, etc., may be charged to the personal needs account of the resident.
+However, all of the restrictions of 10 CCR 2505-10 section 8.442.1 apply.
 In addition, only those items actually requested by the resident may be charged to his/her personal needs funds, and there must be a signed, dated receipt for each such item or service signed by the resident, the resident's conservator, guardian or relative, or by a responsible party, retained in the resident's accounts.